 I'm looking for PC-based layout/design software that runs less than $500 that works better than MS Publisher. [more inside]

 I've been tasked with creating YouTube-quality videos using clips generated by the screen capture software applications (Camtasia and Snapz Pro X. I have to bring these clips into Adobe Premiere for editing and to add titles and audio.
 I can't get my head around the various resolutions at play here and how best to match them up, so rather than more rambling narrative let me ask a few direct questions; [more inside]

+I have been using Premiere Pro 2, the really ooooold version, but I just upgraded to a new Mac Mini and it isn't compatible with my hardware.
 Some dude on Craigslist was going to sell me the full CS6 suite for $30, but after looking at prices from Adobe, I realized it was definitely illegal and probably malware. [more inside]

 Why should I use Adobe's applications?
 Of course, I realise I don't have to if I don't want to.
 However, I'm a subscriber to their Creative Cloud programme, primarily for Photoshop / Indesign /Illustrator.
 I already use the competitors to many of the other applications in the bundle.
 Are there any pressing reasons for me to use the Adobe versions?
 Please explain to me, but please: without denigrating the applications I already use. [more inside]

 For years, I've accepted as fact that Russian-language PDFs don't play nice with other programs.
 That if you tried to paste copied text into Word or Notepad, you'd get gibberish characters.
 (I work on two laptops, one with Windows Vista and Acrobat, the other Windows 7 and Reader.)
 Are there any clever workarounds or programs I should know about? [more inside]